-Electronic bids only will be received via BidCOMP/Parity®/www.i-dealprospectus.com ("Parity") on behalf of County Commissioners of Washington County (the "County") by the Chief Financial Officer of the County (the "CFO"), at Room 3100, 100 West Washington Street, Hagerstown, Maryland 21740 on Tuesday, June 9, 2020 (i) until 10:45 a.m. prevailing eastern time ("Prevailing Eastern Time"), unless postponed as described in this Notice of Sale (in either such case, the "Bid Date") for the purchase of all (but not less than all) of the County's Public Improvement Bonds of 2020 (the "Public Improvement Bonds") and (ii) until 11:00 a.m.
-Prevailing Eastern Time on the Bid Date for the purchase of all (but not less than all) of the County's Refunding Bonds of 2020 (the "Refunding Bonds").
-The Public Improvement Bonds and the Refunding Bonds are collectively referred to as the "Bonds" in this Notice of Sale.
+Electronic bids only will be received via BidCOMP/Parity®/www.i-dealprospectus.com ("Parity") on behalf of County Commissioners of Washington County (the "County") by the Chief Financial Officer of the County (the "CFO"), at Room 3100, 100 West Washington Street, Hagerstown, Maryland 21740 on Wednesday, September 30, 2020 until 10:30 a.m. prevailing eastern time ("Prevailing Eastern Time"), unless postponed as described in this Notice of Sale (in either such case, the "Bid Date") for the purchase of all (but not less than all) of the County's Taxable Refunding Bonds of 2020 (the "Bonds").
 The Bonds will be dated their date of delivery.
-Interest on the Bonds will be payable on January 1, 2021 and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
+Interest on the Bonds will be payable on January 1, 2021 and semiannually thereafter on July 1 and January 1 until maturity or earlier mandatory sinking fund redemption.

-The Public Improvement Bonds are issued under the provisions Chapter 99 of the Laws of Maryland of 2018 and Title 6 of the Code of Public Local Laws of Washington County, Maryland (2019 Edition), as amended (the "Water and Sewer Act"), as applicable.
-The Refunding Bonds are issued under the provisions of Chapter 392 of the Laws of Maryland of 2007, the Water and Sewer Act and Section 19-207 of the Local Government Article of the Annotated Code of Maryland, as amended (the "Refunding Act").
-Both series of the Bonds are issued in accordance with Resolution No. RS-2020-09 adopted by the Board of County Commissioners of Washington County (the "Board") on May 19, 2020.
+The Bonds are issued under the provisions Chapter 392 of the Laws of Maryland of 2007, Title 6 of the Code of Public Local Laws of Washington County, Maryland (2019 Edition), (the "Water and Sewer Act"), and Section 19-207 of the Local Government Article of the Annotated Code of Maryland, (the "Refunding Act"), each as amended to date, as applicable.
+The Bonds are issued in accordance with Resolution No. RS-2020-25 adopted by the Board of County Commissioners of Washington County (the "Board") on September 15, 2020.